BenjWolf/LKrandomizer/README.md

 ## Known Issues/Bugs

 * Key items placed in card chests/hidden cards still show a card model and have incorrect animation
-* With 'Allow hidden cards to be items': possibility of softlock when getting item from hidden card and then interacting with another object (occured with Burial Grounds 'card under cart' having item and then checking fairy in well)
+* With 'Allow hidden cards to be items': possibility of character freeze (unable to move or pause) when getting item from hidden card and then interacting with another object (occured with Burial Grounds 'card under cart' having item and then checking fairy in well)
 * Key items placed in non-vanilla key item chests show wrong model
 * Cards placed in key item chests will not have a model
 * Flayer Spawn item always shows shayel key model